 In keeping with Australian consumer law, the initial deposit for any program is non-refundable as soon as it is paid.
 This is to cover the cost of admin and bank fees, as well as upfront fees we have to pay to reserve student’s place (especially with regards to accommodation).

-Once the full cost of a program has been paid, the trip is fully refundable less the deposit until 60 days before the program begins.
+Once the full cost of an overseas program has been paid, the trip is fully refundable less the deposit until 60 days before the program begins.
+Once the full cost of a domestic program has been paid, the trip is fully refundable less the deposit until 21 days before the program begins.
 After that, Global Hobo has no change of mind policy and reserves the right to retain 100% of the program’s cost.
 This is because all program expenses are paid in advance on the date stipulated above by Global Hobo, and the majority of our providers have no flexible refund policy.
 Furthermore, it would be impossible to secure a worthy replacement student at such short notice, even if reasonable attempts were made.

 For cancellations closer to the start date, we recommend students contact their travel insurance provider.